Azure/azure-sdk-for-java/sdk/core/azure-core-test/TestProxyMigrationGuide.md

 The test proxy has to be available in order for tests to work; this is done automatically when the test is extended from `[TestProxyTestBase]`[test_proxy_base].

-The `com.azure.core.test.TestProxyTestBase#setupTestProxy()` method is responsible for starting test proxy and downloading if not present already.
+The `com.azure.core.test.TestProxyTestBase#setupTestProxy()` method is responsible for starting the test proxy and downloading if not present already.

 ```java